-Provided the State transmits to the Tribe a written statement explaining a purpose directly related to ensuring compliance with this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards, and makes a reasonable request for permission to copy and remove from the premises and retain copies of the materials and documents related to such purpose, the Tribe and Commission, after taking a complete inventory, will make available the material and documents requested.
+In the event the State provides the Tribe with a written statement explaining a purpose directly related to ensuring compliance with this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards, and makes a reasonable request for permission to copy and remove from the premises and retain copies of the materials and documents related to such purpose, the Tribe and Commission, after taking a complete inventory, will make available the material and documents requested.

-Members of the Commission, or its designee(s), at all times during completion of any inspection performed under this section by the State of Iowa, shall have the right to accompany any person conducting such inspection; provided, however, no Commission member nor any of its designees shall take any action that impedes the inspection.
+State of Iowa personnel may be accompanied by members of the Commission, or its designee, at all times during completion of any inspection performed under this section, but shall not impede the inspection.

-12.5.3 Inspections Concerning Material Violations.
-In the event that the State provides the Tribe with a written statement asserting a continuing material violation of this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards which is not being addressed by the Commission, and which demonstrates a purpose directly related to ensuring compliance with this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards and makes a reasonable request for permission to copy, remove from the premises and retain copies of materials and documents related to such purpose, the Tribe shall provide Iowa access to those areas of its Class III gaming operation and its Class III gaming records related to the stated purpose for which the inspection is requested, and, where Iowa makes a reasonable request in writing under this Compact for permission to copy and remove from the premises and retain copies of materials and documents related to such purpose, the Tribe, after taking a complete inventory, will make available the material and documents requested.

-12.5.4 Availability of Records.
+- 12.5.3 Inspections Concerning Material Violations.
+In the event that the State provides the Tribe with a written statement asserting a continuing material violation of this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards which is not being addressed by the Commission, and which demonstrates a purpose directly related to ensuring compliance with this Compact, Gaming Ordinance, Regulations, other applicable laws, and minimum internal control standards and makes a reasonable request for permission to copy, remove from the premises and retain copies of materials and documents related to such purpose, the Tribe shall provide Iowa access to those areas of its Class III gaming operation and its Class III gaming records related to the stated purpose for which the inspection is requested, and, where Iowa makes a reasonable request in writing under this Compact for permission to copy and remove from the premises and retain copies of materials and documents related to such purpose, the Tribe, after taking a complete inventory, will make available the material and documents requested. - 12.5.4 Availability of Records.
 To the extent any person, licensee or entity is subject to the Commission's jurisdiction, the Commission shall ensure that such persons, licensees or entities engaged in Class III gaming related activity make their records and facilities available to Iowa, and shall ensure that the information requested by Iowa is provided by all persons, licensees and entities possessing the requested information.
-Upon reasonable request of the State, the Tribe and the Commission will make available a suitable office in which to view the records and other information.
+Upon reasonable request of the

+State, the Tribe and the Commission will make available a suitable office in which to view the records and other information.